Thiamine: Definition

 Thiamine is one of the B vitamins and is also known as vitamin B_{1}.
 It is a cation that is usually supplied as a chloride salt.
+In its pure form, thiamine appears as a white or slightly off-white crystalline powder, with a distinctive, unpleasant odor and bitter flavor.
 It is soluble in water, methanol and glycerol, but practically insoluble in less polar organic solvents.
-In the body, thiamine can form derivatives; the most well-characterized of which is thiamine pyrophosphate (TPP), a coenzyme in the catabolism of sugars and amino acids.
+In the body, thiamine can form derivatives; the most well-characterized of which is thiamine pyrophosphate (TPP), which acts as a coenzyme in the catabolism of sugars and amino acids—one of the vitamin's important biological roles.

 The chemical structure consists of an aminopyrimidine and a thiazolium ring linked by a methylene bridge.
 The thiazole is substituted with methyl and hydroxyethyl side chains.
 Thiamine is stable at acidic pH, but it is unstable in alkaline solutions and from exposure to heat.
 It reacts strongly in Maillard-type reactions.
 Oxidation yields the fluorescent derivative thiochrome, which can be used to determine the amount of the vitamin present in biological samples.

 Deficiency

 Well-known disorders caused by thiamine deficiency include beriberi, Wernicke–Korsakoff syndrome, optic neuropathy, Leigh's disease, African seasonal ataxia (or Nigerian seasonal ataxia), and central pontine myelinolysis.
 Symptoms include malaise, weight loss, irritability and confusion.

 In Western countries, chronic alcoholism is a risk factor for deficiency.
 Also at risk are older adults, persons with HIV/AIDS or diabetes, and those who have had bariatric surgery.
 Varying degrees of thiamine insufficiency have been associated with the long-term use of diuretics.